Q: What is an ESD?

 Q: Shouldn’t the City provide those services?

 A: The City of Portland provides basic services to all districts city wide.
 Central Eastside wants more.
 Central Eastside Together provides enhanced services to Central Eastside that go above and beyond the City’s service.
-We pay more to get more and can use the ESD to hold the City accountable to maintaining current levels of basic services.

 Q: How did Central Eastside Together get created?